Understanding and managing your leads

 Where to find your leads

-But you can view lead scores, add notes, and update qualification details on both web and mobile (iOS and Android).
+Important: The full leads list is only available on the web platform.
+However, you can still view lead scores, add notes, and update qualification information on both web and mobile (ios and android).

 -